CANTON Susan K. Willson, County Route 27, believes shes discovered a stylish way to keep outdoor cats from killing backyard birds.

 Id like to get some scientific evidence that quantifies whether the collar is effective and how effective it is, Ms. Willson said.
 If it gets marketed nationally, it could save millions of birds a year.

-Participating cats will remain outdoors without the collar for the first four weeks of the study, which Ms. Willson hopes to start in early September.
-The cats then will wear the collar for the next four weeks to see if fewer birds are killed.
+Cats participating in the study will remain outdoors without the collar for the first four weeks of the study which she hopes to start early in September.
+Theyll wear the collar for the next four weeks to see if fewer birds are killed.

-Cat owners will be asked to bag the killed birds, date them and freeze them.
-Birds can be dropped off on campus, or Ms. Willson will schedule a time to pick them up.
-Also collected will be other animals killed by the participating cats, such as chipmunks, shrews, voles and mice.
+Owners will be asked to bag the killed birds, date them and freeze them.
+Bird can be dropped off on campus or Ms. Willson will schedule a time to pick them up.
+Besides birds, shell collect other animals killed by cats participating in the study such as chipmunks, shrews, voles and mice.

-She said she has been impressed by the results.
-Ultimately, the goal is to get the collars promoted on a national level by having scientific evidence showing that they work, she said.
+She has been impressed by the results and wants to see if others have similar outcomes.
+Ultimately, the goal is to get the collars promoted on a national level by having scientific evidence showing they work.

-Gorilla, her killer cat, used to bring home about one bird a week, Ms. Willson said.
-Since wearing the collar, hes killed only one.
+Her killer cat, named Gorilla used to bring home about one bird a week, she said.
+Since getting the collar, hes only killed one.